I use to think that clean skincare is the same as organic skincare.

 It uses natural actives for most of the skincare.

-And uses actives that have been studied by researchers.
-To show their safety and efficacy.
+And uses actives that have been studied by researchers for safety and efficacy.
+Like certain peptides for example.

 Clean and organic are the same but not the same.